mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 2. Using the previous ingested totality-raw index, re-index the data into the new index called oklahoma that only contains the state parks for oklahoma.
 <br>Other options including making it so that this new index has state parks with only 100% coverage.
+<br>There are ways to do this to ensure that

 ```json
 POST _reindex